-Technical and Professional Editing (3)Principles and practices of editing technical and scientific documents.
-Overview of the editing organizational setting.
-Preparation of documents such as technical description of a mechanism or process, instructions, recommendations, reports, levels, and addressing stylistic conventions of technical fields.
+English courses.
+Technical and Professional Editing (3) ENG 3345

+Principles and practices of editing technical and scientific documents.
+Overview of the editing process; defining the editor's rules and responsibilities, revising at structural and sentence levels, and addressing stylistic conventions of technical fields.
 Includes technical and scientific documents such as reports, proposals, and user manuals.